erigones/esdc-docs/user-guide/install/before.rst

 .. warning:: If you don't remove the ``config`` file from the USB flash drive, the head node installation will fail.

+.. warning:: The root of the USB flash drive also contains a directory named ``config.inc``.
+Do not remove this directory.

 There are several ways how to reinstall a node.
 Reinstall requires the *zones* zpool to be removed from local disks before proceeding.
 This can be done in one of the following ways:

 * Add a boot parameter ``,destroy_zpools=true`` into the Grub boot loader.
 You can edit boot parameters in Grub menu by selecting an apropriate boot option and pressing ``e`` two times on your keyboard.
 Confirm your changes by pressing ``Enter`` and ``b``.
 The compute node will continue to boot up and the *zones* zpool will be destroyed before new clean install.
 On the *head node*, please don't forget to to manually delete the ``config`` configuration file before any reinstall.